sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/StartWithGAML/BasicProgrammingConceptsInGAML.md

 [//]: # (keyword|operator_index_of)
 **How to know the index of an element of a list?**

-You can know the index of the first occurrence of a value in a list using the operator index_of.
+You can know the index of the first occurrence of a value in a list using the operator `index_of`.
-You can know the index of the last occurrence of a value in a list using the operator last_index_of.
+You can know the index of the last occurrence of a value in a list using the operator `last_index_of`.

 ```
 int result <- [4,2,3,4,5,4] last_index_of 4;  // result equals 5